Cardiac Rehabilitation Program

 Click Here for Directions

 The R.W.
 Crosthwait, Sr. Cardio-Pulmonary Rehabilitation Center is a natural continuation of the medical services offered at Providence Health Center.
-The Rehabilitation Center is designed to help each individual regain and maintain his or her maximum quality of life through carefully monitored physical conditioning, an emotionally supportive environment and enhancement of continued compliance to physical guidelines.
+Cardiac Rehabilitation is a medically supervised program and is designed to help each individual regain and maintain his or her maximum quality of life through carefully monitored physical conditioning, an emotionally supportive environment and enhancement of continued compliance to physical guidelines.

 The two-phase outpatient program is offered in an attractive setting with team support and individualized instruction and utilizes a combination of progressive exercise, education and counseling.